ga-wdi-pvd/http-mvc-intro-rails/README.md

 > 10 minutes exercise.
 10 minutes review.

 Using your knowledge of the MVC request-response cycle and the files/folders you discovered during the scavenger hunt exercise, try following the path of an HTTP request through a Rails application.
+HTTP is a protocol - a system of rules - that determines how web pages (see:'hypertext') get sent (see:'transferred') from one place to another.
+Among other things, it defines the format of the messages passed between HTTP clients and HTTP server.Since the web is a service, it works through a combination of clients which make requests and servers (which receive requests).

 I'll demonstrate...

 Do that for each of the following.